 You could have a temporary fall in your income.
 This may be due to a period of illness.
 Alternatively you may lose your job but be able to find alternative employment relatively quickly.

 In these circumstances it is possible to take a break from your IVA payments.
 With the agreement of your Insolvency Practitioner (IP) they are suspended.
 They start again after your income goes back up to normal.

 Your income may have gone down permanently.
 Perhaps you get a new job with a lower wage or overtime you have been used to is taken away.
-This change would cause a permanent fall in your disposable income.
+The option of reducing your ongoing payments must then be considered.